Off-Page SEO

 Here we have given some key points related according to their statistics:

-Increase in searches for "Influencer Marketing"
+Increase in searches for influencer marketing

-The period leading up to 2019 saw an even more dramatic rise, with searches for "influencer marketing" soaring by 1500% between 2016 and 2019.
+The years leading up to 2019 saw an even bigger increase, with searches growing by 1500% between 2016 and 2019.

 Influencer marketing grew to $16.4 billion in 2022